Code-Institute-Solutions/AI-Augmented-Bootcamp/WellnessWebsiteBrief_ethics.md

 ### Project Goals
 - Provide accessible, reliable information on various aspects of wellness (e.g., mental health, physical fitness, nutrition).
 - Create an engaging and user-friendly interface.
-- Foster a supportive online community through forums and interactive features.
 - Ensure the website is accessible and inclusive to users of all backgrounds and abilities.

 ### Key Features